In this post, I share some of my footwear shopping tips for RA feet.

 - They need to feel comfortable when I first try them on.
 Over the years I've spent a great deal of money buying shoes that ended up adorning the closet.

 - I look for shoes without heels, but sometimes it's hard to tell, especially with running shoes.
-My solution is to carry a marble.
+My solution is to do the "marble test."
 If it rolls toward the toe, I know that that shoe will put too much pressure on my metatarsal heads (balls of the feet).

 - If you are no longer able to wear your favourite shoes, your shoemaker may be able to help modify them for you, as I described in Budget Tip: Feet Walking Away from Your Favourite Shoes?

 - They need to be easy to put on/take off.

 - The sole must be cushioned and pliable.

 - The uppers need to be soft enough that they don't rub and create blisters on my wayward toes.

 - I always check to see if the retailer has a return policy.
 After they pass the in-store test, I wear them at home on the carpet for a while.
 If they don't work, I return them.

 - If I find a good pair of shoes, I usually buy two pairs.